The Fishhook Layer in Lithic Literature.

 I am going to take a little time viewing what is happening with Captain Hook in the story.
 It does not bother me that Walt Disney beat me to the character.
 It really just gives me more support.
 I am sure Mr. Disney knew his way around the stones as did many others, but rather than making up a story, I am trying to take the information as practical suggestions to how to avoid danger and survive.

 I was not expecting Lithic Literature's admiration for the hook, but after seeing how versatile and effective the hook can be, I understand.
-Looking again at the stone below you can spot other prey and activities where a gaff would be effective including fishing, whaling, birding, or anything else that may require your full attention.
+Looking again at the stone below you can spot other prey and activities where a gaff would be effective including fishing, whaling, birding, or anything else that one could hook or gaff.
 The skill of capturing and tying prey was important.
-With your artist's eye hover above the hook and find the shark, whale, bird, fish etc., providing you with a plethora of choices.
+With your artist's eye hover above the hook and find the shark, whale, bird, fish etc., providing you with a plethora of choices to test your gaffing skills.

 As you explore the possibilities allow your attention back to the ropes.
 With the combination of the animal layer, the ropes, and hooks your mind can start putting together bridles and harnesses.
 Once you start picking up on the hardware, you can start putting together other items like cleats and pulleys and masts for sailing.
 If anyone would benefit from designing hardware it would be a sailor and maybe it was Captain Hook?